shawngraham/5706a-f24/schedule.md

 [Obsidian](https://obsidian.md) OR [Tangent](https://www.tangentnotes.com/); if in doubt, the learning curve for Tangent is much gentler.
 If this is your first exposure to these kinds of note-taking applications, I'd suggest Tangent

-[Zotero](https://zotero.org) for research management (bibliograpies, citations, pdf annotations, and note making)
+[Zotero](https://zotero.org) for research management (bibliographies, citations, pdf annotations, and note making)

 [Tropy](https://tropy.org) for research management of photographic materials (whether your own photos or other kinds of imagery)